-Study questions safety and effectiveness of common kidney disease drugsJuly 19th, 2012 in Diseases, Conditions, Syndromes /
+Study questions safety and effectiveness of common kidney disease drugsJuly 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Drugs commonly prescribed to patients with chronic kidney disease (CKD) may not be as strongly effective as once thought, and may cause unexpected harm to blood vessels, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings indicate that additional studies on the drugs, called phosphate binders, are needed.

 Higher blood levels of phosphorus that are still within the normal range have been linked with heart problems, kidney disease, and premature death.
 Because the kidneys get rid of excess phosphorus by excreting it through the urine, patients with CKD often have elevated blood phosphorus levels.

 Drugs called phosphate binders can lower blood phosphorus levels, and while they are approved only for patients with kidney failure, they are often prescribed off-label to patients with CKD.
 Geoffrey Block, MD (Denver Nephrology) and his colleagues evaluated the effects of these drugs (calcium acetate, lanthanum carbonate, sevelamer carbonate) in patients with moderate to advanced CKD and normal or near normal blood phosphorus levels.